AirGuanZ/VoxelWorld/README.md

 ---

-A minecraft-like voxel world renderer implemented with C++ and DirectX 11.
+A minecraft-like voxel world renderer written in C++ with DirectX 11.
+[OWE](https://github.com/AirGuanZ/OWE) is used for shader management.
 Following features were implemented:

 - [x] Sunlight & colorful light sources
 - [x] Dynamicly create/destroy chunks according to the position of camera